Sweet Betsy from Pike

 "Sweet Betsy from Pike" is an American ballad about the trials of a pioneer named Betsy and her lover Ike who migrate from Pike County (theorized to be Pike County, Missouri) to California.
-This Gold Rush-era song, with lyrics written by John A. Stone before 1858, was collected and published in Carl Sandburg's 1927 American Songbag.
-It was recorded by Burl Ives on February 11, 1941 for his debut album Okeh Presents the Wayfaring Stranger.
+This California gold rush-era song, with lyrics published by John A. Stone in 1858, was collected and published in Carl Sandburg's 1927 American Songbag.
+It was recorded by Burl Ives on February 11, 1941, for his debut album Okeh Presents the Wayfaring Stranger.

-The melody is to the tune of the Irish song "Master McGrath," which made its way to America after the Great Famine of Ireland.
-It is also that of the ballad "Villikins and his Dinah".
+The melody derives from a popular English comic song "Villikins and his Dinah", first published in London in 1853 and which had become a hit in America by 1855.
+Villikins and his Dinah closely parodies the lyrics of an old street ballad extant in England from the early 19th century, William and Diana; but it is unclear whether it simply borrowed the same melody as the existing ballad it parodies, or used a different tune written especially for theatrical performance.

 Members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.

-The terms "Betsy" and "Old Betsy" were common frontier nicknames for rifles.
-In the 1980s, poet and scholar John Ciardi theorized that the song was originally a comic tribute to a rifle, portraying it as a pioneer's trusty but fiery companion.
-He suggested that amended versions sung by countless people had eventually turned it into a song about a real woman.